spothero/optimizely-sdk-go/README.md

 This project aims to provide an SDK for interacting with [Optimizely full stack](https://optimizely.com) in Go.

-This project is in early development stages and does not implement the full feature-set of the official Optimizely SDKs for other langauges nor is it officially endorsed by Optimizely.
+This project is in early development stages and does not implement the full feature-set of the official Optimizely SDKs for other languages nor is it officially endorsed by Optimizely.
 PRs for feature additions and bug fixes are welcome!

 Supported features: